SWeav02/baderkit/docs/methods.md

     M. Yu and D. R. Trinkle, Accurate and efficient algorithm for Bader charge integration, [J. Chem.
 Phys.
 134, 064111 (2011)](https://theory.cm.utexas.edu/henkelman/code/bader/download/yu11_064111.pdf)

-=== "gradient-weight"
-    **Key Takeaways:** An experimental method with the goal of reaching similar accuracy to the `neargrid` method without an edge refinment.

-    This method combines aspects of the `weight` and `ongrid` methods to achieve high accuracy and speed while maintaining low memory usage.
-    **It is a work in progress and has not been tested thoroughly.**

-    Similar to the weight method, a voronoi cell is generated for each point on the grid.
-The vectors pointing to each voronoi neighbor are normalized and scaled based on facet area and distance.
-For each point on the grid, the scaled vectors for each higher voronoi neighbor are multiplied by the difference between the neighbor and central point, then summed together to get a total weighted gradient.
-The points are then assigned to the neighbor closest to this vector.